anissen/solitaire/tasks.md

 * Clicking the About button while the tutorial is *active* causes a crash (reported by Christoffer)
 * Scores ending in '1' are slightly offset to the left
 * Wrong scores are sometimes awarded when collecting stacked tiles in incorrect order
+* The second level in journey mode was blank (reported by Caribou)
+* Journey scores are not update when the game is ended (due to a recent change!)
 * MORE BUGS IN "BETA FEEDBACK"-SECTION!

 iOS specific: